notmuch/notmuch/doc/man1/notmuch-git.rst

    .. describe:: A

-   Tag is present in notmuch database, but not committed to nmbug (equivalently, tag has been deleted in nmbug repo, e.g. by a pull, but not restored to notmuch database).
+   Tag is present in notmuch database, but not committed to git (equivalently, tag has been deleted in git repo, e.g. by a pull, but not restored to notmuch database).

    .. describe:: D

-   Tag is present in nmbug repo, but not restored to notmuch database (equivalently, tag has been deleted in notmuch).
+   Tag is present in git repo, but not restored to notmuch database (equivalently, tag has been deleted in notmuch).

    .. describe:: U